Guide to Film Photography

 Designed to be pushed to 3200 film speed.

-Black and white film is also available in C-41 processing films.
-This is not true black and white film and will not give you good results and should be avoided at all costs.
-If you plan to create or have a black and white darkroom, you will not be able to process this film with standard black and white processing and will have difficulties printing it as it is color-based emulsions.
+Black and white film is also available in C-41 processing film.
+If you plan to create or have a darkroom set up for black and white photography, you will not be able to process this film with standard black and white processing and may have difficulties printing it as it is color-based emulsions.